 – It is called the “Lip” (1 Lip, 2 Lips)

-– Both at the Festival’s and in partners’ locations around town, all transactions will be recorded on a Blockchain based ledger, allowing each one (partners, festival goers, etc.) to check where the money goes.
-Thereby, it will also provide a real time accounting for the festival.
+– At all the Festival’s locations, all transactions are being recorded on a Blockchain based ledger, allowing each one (partners, festival goers, etc.) to check the direction their lips are taking.